garrettwrong/parallel_primer/README.md

+# Parallel Programming Primer Examples

+## About

-For our example program we will compute "Correlation Dimension".
+For these example programs we will compute "Correlation Dimension".
 This implementation is trivially O(N^2) steps and easily subdivided in various ways.
 Fractional dimension measure is sort of a fun idea.
 It is a cute stepping stone into more formal non linear time series analysis.
-Something we can understand and code in a few minutes...
+Something we can understand and code in a few minutes... mostly.

-The high level steps to the algorithm:
+The high level steps to the algorithm are simple:

 Given a set of N points in R^d,

-1) Compute all pairs of distances between two points n_i, n_j.
-We will use Euclidean distance for dimension d (l2 norm).
+1) Compute all pairs of distances D between two points n_i, n_j.
+We will use Euclidean distance for appropriate input data dimension (l2 norm).

-2) For a range of epsilons, count how many distances are less than epsilon.
+2) For a range of epsilons, we count how many distances in D are less than each epsilon.

-3) Fit a line log-log scatter plot of counts vs epsilon.
+3) Fit a line to the log-log scatter plot of counts vs epsilon.
 The slope of this line is the estimate of Correlation Dimension.

+## Navigating this Repo

 Each implementation is located in it's own directory.
 The serial version was prototyped in Python.
 It is intentionally not optimized beyond using numpy.
-There is _unoptimized python version that uses native python loops (about 100x slower) This version was mostly translated to C, again not optimized.
+There is _unoptimized python version that uses native python loops (and is about 100x slower, yikes).
+This version was mostly translated to C, again not optimized, just a basic port.
 The C variant was then minimally adapted to other approaches.

+Currently:

+* Python
+* OpenMP (gomp)
+* MPI (OpenMPI)
+* CUDA
+* CUPY

+## License

+Released as GPLv3.

+This code was written as supporting material for a short Parallel Computing Primer workshop, as part of the larger "Winter Break 2021 Research Computing Bootcamp".

+Copyright Garrett Wright 2021.